eirilovi/Multithreaded-Client-Server-App/README.md

 The new thread will start executing the run method of the MultiThreadedServer class.

 Unfortunately upon sending a GET request via Postman to http://localhost:8080.
-It does not get a response, as you will see in the video. you can tell me what I'm doing wrong.
+It does not get a response, as you will see in the video.
+Hopefully you can tell me what I'm doing wrong.